bshack/white-label/README.md

 ### Source Files

 Site source files used to build your site are located in the 'app/' directory.

+### Stubbed JSON Data

+Any generated html page can have an associated JSON data file in 'app/assets/data/' directory.
+This is where you can stub out data to be used for populating the markup templates for that page.
+Follow the same directory and file structure as your pages.

+Define any data properties you want available for all your pages in 'global.json'.
+Any properties defined in page specific JSON files will override properties in 'global.json'.

 ## Gulp Tasks